 Pets can build up plaque and tartar nearly seven times faster than humans.
-Without regular cleanings, plaque builds up along and under the gum line, leading to bad breath, gingivitis, tooth loss, and periodontal disease.
+Without regular cleanings, plaque builds up along and under the gum line, leading to bad breath, gingivitis, bone loss, pain, and periodontal disease.

-This involves general anesthesia, cleaning the plaque and tartar buildup with an ultrasonic scaler, and polishing the teeth afterwards.
-We are also able to fully examine your pet's mouth for any gingival pockets, compromised teeth, or oral growths.
+This involves general anesthesia, removing the plaque and tartar with an ultrasonic scaler, and polishing the crowns.
+We are also able to fully examine your pet's mouth for any gingival pockets, compromised teeth, or oral growths potentially needing treatment.

-We perform digital dental radiography with every prophylaxis which allows us to look below the gum line.
-With this technology we can:
+We perform digital dental radiography with every prophylaxis which allows us to look below the gum line where more than 50% of the tooth exists.